-- 1. Site Tours are scheduled by the Planning and Zoning Office. - Site tours are generally held the Thursday before the scheduled meeting date of the PC and BZA.Board members and Associate Members are expected to participate. - 2.
+- 1. Site Tours are scheduled by the Planning and Zoning Office. - 2.
 Site tours are generally held the Thursday before the scheduled meeting date of the PC and BZA. - 3.
-Board members and Associate Members are required to review the rules pertaining to site tours and treat each applicant with courtesy and respect, recognizing that this is probably a new experience for the applicant. - No Board member or Associate Member may ask questions of the applicant or their representative until the public hearing.
+Board members and Associate Members are required to review the rules pertaining to site tours and treat each applicant with courtesy and respect, recognizing that this is probably a new experience for the applicant.